310mc/https-310mc.github.io-tl/source/_posts/aquarium/friends_together.md

 {% endbubble %}

 {% bubble Kanata %}
-Hehehe, I am human, more or less.
+fufufu, I am human, more or less.
 I am no longer a sea creature, so that is why I cannot swim.

 I sacrificed something important to me so as to live on the land… It is just like the Little Mermaid~ Puka, puka~♪
 {% endbubble %}

 {% bubble Kaoru %}
-Okay yeah, you do look like a *“Little Mermaid”* resting on top of a rock right now, but!
+Okay yeah, you do look like a “Little Mermaid” resting on top of a rock right now, but!
 What are you doing!?
 We were looking for you because of how worried we were!

 Yet all this time you were over here, just acting all weird like it's completely normal!
 {% endbubble %}